kchapelier/ngram-word-generator/README.md

  - Works in node and in browsers
  - A cli utility to do the heavy-lifting of generating the n-gram models from text files
+ - The generated models are standard json files, optimized for web transfer
  - Porting the client code to other languages should be trivial, the generated n-gram models can thus be used virtually anywhere

 ```js